iwerxs/hc23react-course/README.md

 is the command needed to build a production of the application.

 #### When initiating the App the JavaScript is injected into the index.html file prior to loading the DOM

+### Components : Custom Design HTML element

+the syntax is using the angle brackets with the name of the component

+## STATE

+a process by which everything is monitored, and then updated when variables change.
+Therefore any **change** in the State of the variable, get re-rendered on the UI in the DOM

+<code> useState()</code>

+is a Method (commonly known as a 'hook')

+this returns an Array [] with two parameter, a variable and a function

+Batching : React bundles 'work' before executing

+to avoid this use a **callback** method  <code>(()=>{})</code>

+the callback needs to finish processing and receive a value **Before** doing the next execution.

+## React Control

+**React controls the UI**

+React does not control the JavaScript, the database etc

+React provides a mechanism that the user / developer **must** use.